driis/dr.BmwData/docs/ARCHITECTURE.md

   - Can be stored to avoid re-authentication
   - Used to obtain new access tokens

+- `InitialPollIntervalMs`: Initial polling interval in milliseconds
+  - Default: `1000` (1 second)
+  - Controls how often to poll for token during device flow
+  - Can be reduced for faster tests

+- `SlowDownIncrementMs`: Interval increment when slow_down is received
+  - Default: `5000` (5 seconds)
+  - Added to current interval when server requests slower polling
+  - Can be reduced for faster tests

 ### Configuration Sources

 The application supports multiple configuration sources (in order of precedence):